Keeper-Security/Commander/keepercommander/plugins/sshkey/README.md

 When setting up this plugin for the first time please use the following steps:

 1. Do **not** add `cmdr:host` to the record.
-2. Generate SSH key and passphrase by telling Commander to rotate the password manually on the Keeper shell
+2. Generate SSH key and passphrase by telling Commander to rotate the password manually on the Keeper shell.
+Commander will generate the public and private keys and store them in custom fields of the record.
-3. Use `ssh-copy-id` or any other method to copy the generated public key to the target system manually.
+3. Use `ssh-copy-id` or any other method to copy the generated public key from cmdr:ssh_public_key of the Keeper record to the target system manually.
 4. Add `cmdr:host` to the record. `.ssh/authorized_keys` in the target system will then be automatically updated the next time the key is rotated by Commander.

 <sub>**Note:** This plugin makes an assumption that the target system uses the default settings for SSH service, i.e. `authorized_keys` file is located in the `.ssh` directory of the user **HOME** directory.</sub>